 Four issues were identified as critically important:

 CMSC members also prioritized three additional areas as important:

 CMSC regularly engages with state and local leaders to bring awareness to the needs and benefits of Connecticut’s commercial corridors and historic Main Streets, in addition to communicating the critical work our members do on the ground.

-Watch our webinar from the Main Street Working Group to learn tips for contacting legislators.
+Watch our webinar with founding chairs of the Main Street Working Group, Representatives Quentin Williams, Jane Garibay, and Jennifer Leeper, to learn tips for contacting legislators.

 CMSC believes there are six core components vital to a healthy downtown: Place, Economic Vitality, Stewardship, Inclusiveness, Sustainability and Connectivity.
 Each year we monitor legislation that will impact our downtowns and Main Streets around these key issues and often provide oral or written testimony in support or opposition of a bill.

 To date CMSC’s efforts, coupled with our many partners and allies, have led to several changes that give our downtowns new economic development tools, increase safety for pedestrians and cyclists and advance equity in zoning laws.

 CMSC often partners with other organizations to effectuate change on a larger scale.
 By approaching issues in a collaborative way, we’re able to make incremental, impactful change.
 We strive to build relationships, convene relevant parties, and work together with a broad spectrum of public and private entities, including: